2016 FIBA Oceania Under-18 Championship for Women

-The 2016 FIBA Oceania Under-18 Championship for Women was the qualifying tournament for FIBA Oceania at the 2017 FIBA Under-19 World Championship for Women.
-The tournament was held in Suva, Fiji from December 5 to December 10.
+The 2016 FIBA Oceania Under-18 Championship for Women was the seventh FIBA Oceania Under-18 Championship for Women.
+This was also the FIBA Oceania's qualifying tournament for the 2017 FIBA Under-19 Women's Basketball World Cup.
+The tournament was held in Suva, Fiji, from 5 to 10 December 2016.
 Australia beat New Zealand in the final, 107–52, to earn the country's 7th consecutive gold in this event.